Please note: Many mail-related laws relate to your agency, as well as SSSD. Please read them carefully.

 Does your agency require change of address only from the addressee?

-If you answered yes to any of the above questions, please contact the TPASS State Mail Office immediately at 463-3442.
+If you answered yes to any of the above questions, please contact the SSSD State Mail Office immediately at 463-3442.
 We may be able to provide information which could save your agency postage and labor costs.